Superkikim/casambi-bt-hass/docs/SWITCH_EVENTS.md

    - `button`: The button number (0-based)
    - `action`: The event type (button_press, button_release, etc.)

-**Important Notes about Different Switch Types:**
+**Important Notes about Switch Events:**
-- **Wired Relays** (e.g., SC-TI-CAS, LD220WCM): Generate clean, expected events
-- **Battery Switches** (e.g., 4CHANNEL_SW EVO): May trigger additional events with random metadata due to unknown protocol specifications - simply ignore the excessive events
+- The integration now correctly extracts button IDs that match the Casambi app
+- Irrelevant notification events (button=0) are automatically filtered out
+- Both standard and EVO firmware switches are properly supported

 #### Method 2: Verifying Unit ID in Casambi App
 If you see multiple events with different `unit_id` values, verify the correct one: